 The signed approval of the student's advisor is required to change a student's class schedule.
 Changing sections of the same course does not require advisor's approval.
-Changes to a student's schedule must be made during the add/drop period (the first seven class days of the fall or spring semester or proportionate number of days for a short term).
-Students who choose to drop a course after this period has passed should refer to the Academic or Course Withdrawals section.
+Additions to a student's schedule must be made during the add period (the first seven class days of the fall or spring semester or proportionate number of days for a short term).